adrianhryn/retinopathy-classification/README.md

 How to run experiemnts:
 1. Run "2. experiments"

-If you are interesting in ideas and approaches that our team considered, check our report: https://docs.google.com/document/d/1IphfTH6zJ-e70fj3ZmgUT-bdDyRuSuRAHtNaG5Sx4Ao/edit?usp=sharing
+If you are interesting in ideas and approaches that our team considered or want to know more about the problem, check our report: https://docs.google.com/document/d/1IphfTH6zJ-e70fj3ZmgUT-bdDyRuSuRAHtNaG5Sx4Ao/edit?usp=sharing

 Where are the results?